diskuv/dkml-install-api/contributors/doc/packages/Console.rst

 * dkml-component-staging-ocamlrun
 * dkml-component-offline-test1

-The files will just be empty files, except for two important bytecode files:
+The files will just be empty files except ``dkml-console-setup-proxy.exe`` is a real executable that prints "Yoda".
-* dkml-package-setup.bc will print "Hello"
-* dkml-package-uninstaller.bc will print "Bye"

 If this were not a demonstration, we would let the dkml-install-api framework generate those two files for us.